gcant/temporal-recovery-tree-py/README.md

 * `temporal_recovery.py` contains our algorithms for recovering the history of a tree.
 * `boundary_sampler.py` is a Python implementation of the data structure described in section 3.2.2 of ["*Efficient sampling of spreading processes on complex networks using a composition and rejection algorithm*"](https://arxiv.org/abs/1808.05859)
-* `full_marginal.py` contains our algorithms for the one-node marginals.
+* `full_marginal.py` contains code to compute the exact one-node marginals.
 * A C++/Python version of this code is available at [https://github.com/gstonge/fasttr](https://github.com/gstonge/fasttr)